silver-machine/crowbar/README.md

 ## Learning Crowbar

 `examples/` has a few simple examples that show how to use Crowbar.
 The [cheatsheet](cheatsheet.cb) is useful for quick references.
-The `help` library is simple but works too.
+The `help` library (WIP) is can help with learning the base keywords.

 ## Installing